 The City Council is also required to advertise certain applications by way of a site notice in the vicinity of the application site and an advert in a Local Newspaper (Worcester Standard).
 The City Council provides advice on the types of applications that require site notices and publishes a weekly list of the applications advertised in the Local Newspaper.

 The sites of all applications are visited by the case officer, who will check the information submitted.
 They will also check that the site notice has been displayed (if required) and that neighbour notification letters have been sent to the correct addresses.
-The case officer will take many issues into account when considering an application: local and national planning policies, views of other council or County Council services like Housing and Highways, views of external bodies like The Environment Agency, comments received from local people – (objecting to an application will not automatically mean that it will be refused).
+The case officer will take many issues into account when considering an application: local and pdf national (593 KB) planning policies, views of other council or County Council services like Housing and Highways, views of external bodies like The Environment Agency, comments received from local people – (objecting to an application will not automatically mean that it will be refused).

 The Case Officer will then come to a balanced view, if required, they may seek amendments to deal with any issues raised or to improve the application, and further consultation on amendments may take place.
 The Case Officer will then prepare a report setting out their recommendation.